zediious/tpfz-sprinkles/content/en/docs/Other Info/eslplugins.md

 - KarstaagReborn.esp (scripts do not point to formids, check in game)
 - Cloaks.esp, Cloaks - Dawkguard.esp (patches need to be watched out for)
 - Unique Dragon Aspect.esp (scripts do not point to formids, check in game)
-- Saddlebags.esp (scripts do not point to formids, check in game)
 - NoRoadPredatorsRedone.esp (watch for patches)
 - suspiciouscityguards.esp (scripts do not point to formids, check in game)
 - AI Overhaul (maybe not, has a LOT of patches and will be a disaster when updating them)